alsora/tensorflow-nlp/README.md

   - Node.js for loading pretrained network models, performing test and inference.

-## Requirements:

-A Dockerfile is provided for using the framework in the best possible way, without having to care about manually intsalling all the dependences.

-If you want to exploit the Dockerfile, you only have to install [Docker](https://docs.docker.com/install/).

-Otherwise you can repeat all the commands included in the Dockerfile and locally install all the requirements.
-The main requirement is [Tensorflow](https://github.com/tensorflow/tensorflow).

 ## Python:
+The Python implementation of this framework is provided with a Dockerfile, in order to be easily used on servers or other machines.
+If you want to install the Framework using Docker, skip this section.

 ### Installation